The men are sent on a mission to lay barbed wire at the front slow the approach of the enemies.

 He flings himself down on mother earth for protection, inside a hole made by a previous bomb.

 He half wakes up and feels an arm – "a wounded man?"
 (4.87) he wonders – but the man is dead; his body was presumably what Paul had landed on when he jumped into that bomb crater.

 And then he realizes that the body is in a graveyard they've stumbled upon.

 The shelling gets stronger and Paul as our narrator capitalizes Death as a living character, lying in wait for the men.

 The men try to avoid it – a gas bomb is dropped and they struggle for their masks.
 It takes Kat shaking Paul to make him realize he has to put on his mask quickly.

 Under the mask, Paul barely recognizes his closest friend Kat.

 Paul recalls the burnt-lung victims side by side in the hospital.
-He breathes in his vale cautiously.
+He breathes in cautiously.

 They crawl along the graveyard floor, looking for shelter, and come upon a loose coffin lid.